Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Real Data Application

-The last ingredient for our analysis is an appropriate negative control.
-As shown in our causal graph, we may hypothesize that regional differences in health care for patients with metabolic syndrome causing inadequate control of $HbA_{1c}$ may also lead to inadequate control of cholesterol.
-This hypothesis is supported by \citet{venkitachalamGlobalVariationPrevalence2012}'s finding that both country-level health systems factors and economic development metrics were significantly associated with prevalence of elevated cholesterol among patients with a history of hyperlipidemia from thirty-six countries.
+This set-up implies the directed acyclic graph in Figure \ref{fig: 6}.
+Region affects treatment because members of the Central/South America group may receive liraglutide or placebo, and participants from Europe may only receive placebo.
+As noted above, region also affects change in $HbA_{1c}$ in the placebo arm.
+Higher average baseline $HbA_{1c}$ suggests that baseline diabetes regimens may have been, on average, less adequate in the Central/South America compared to European LEADER sample.
+In reviews of barriers and facilitators for diabetes management in Latin America, \citep{blasco-blascoBarriersFacilitatorsSuccessful2020} and \citep{aviles-santaCurrentStateDiabetes2020} cite access to healthcare, limitations in health system resources, and social determinants of health as challenges that impede optimal glycemic control for many people.
+While these factors vary by country, differences in underlying barriers between the Central/South American and European subgroups could explain at least part of the noted difference in average baseline $HbA_{1c}$.
+Baseline covariates ($W$) of age, sex, smoking status (never, former, or current), diabetes duration, whether the patient is insulin naive at baseline, eGFR, and BMI may also both differ by region and affect change in $HbA_{1c}$.
+Based on this DAG, we would expect baseline $HbA_{1c}$ and $W$ to block all paths from region to the outcome, other than the path through treatment, (satisfying \textbf{Assumption 2}), but we will treat baseline $HbA_{1c}$ as unmeasured.
+Finally, we need an appropriate negative control.
+As shown in our causal graph, regional differences in health care causing inadequate control of $HbA_{1c}$ may also lead to inadequate control of cholesterol.
+This hypothesis is supported by Venkitachalam et al.'s \citep{venkitachalamGlobalVariationPrevalence2012} finding that both country-level health systems factors and economic development metrics were significantly associated with prevalence of elevated cholesterol among patients with a history of hyperlipidemia from thirty-six countries.
 If this hypothesis is true, baseline cholesterol may serve as a negative control variable given that it would be associated with unmeasured factors hypothesized to cause differences in the placebo arm change in $HbA_{1c}$ by region while not being affected by liraglutide administered post-baseline.
-Note also that we expect improvements in the adequacy of the baseline medication regimen to lead to smaller improvements in $HbA_{1c}$ during the trial and also to be associated with lower levels of baseline cholesterol.
+Note that we expect improvements in the adequacy of the baseline medication regimen to lead to smaller improvements in $HbA_{1c}$ during the trial and also to be associated with lower levels of baseline cholesterol.
 By defining our outcome as improvement in $HbA_{1c}$, we satisfy our goal of defining a negative control variable that should be affected by the unmeasured bias in the same direction as the true outcome.
-Our observed data thus consist of $O = (S, W, C, A, Y)$, where the $W$ covariates are defined above, $C$ is baseline cholesterol level in mmol/L, $A$ is a binary indicator of liraglutide versus placebo, and $Y$ is improvement in $HbA_{1c}$ from baseline to study month 12. $S$ is an indicator of study: 1 for the Central/South American ``RCT" sample (random sample of 150 participants), 2 for extra controls from Central/South America (random sample of 500 participants not included in study 1), and 3 for extra controls from Europe (random sample of 500 participants).
-For clarity, we will refer to study 1 as C/S, a combination of studies 1 and 2 as C/S+, and a combination of studies 1 and 3 as Eu+.
-In order to demonstrate the case where we would like to increase the number of patients receiving the intervention of interest in our ``RCT", we select $S=1$ participants with a probability of 0.67 of having been in the liraglutide arm and 0.33 of having been in the placebo arm.
-Overall missingness for change in $HbA_{1c}$ was $6\%$.
-Missingness for baseline cholesterol, which was treated as an outcome for the estimate of the ATE of A on negative control in the selector but was treated as a baseline variable in the TMLE for the ATE of A on Y, was $2\%$.
-Outcome missingness was handled with inverse probability weights, consistent with the \textit{tmle} package \citep{gruberTmlePackageTargeted2012}.
-Specifically, we define a binary variable $\Delta$ that indicates an outcome was not missing.
-Clever covariates for all TMLEs were then modified to include the missingness indicator in the numerator and missingness mechanism in the denominator.
-For example, the clever covariate for the ATE was modified as $H(A,W)=\frac{\Delta(2*A-1)}{g(\Delta=1|A,W)g(A|W)}$.
-Missingness for baseline covariates, which was less than $0.1\%$ for all $W$ variables, was imputed using the \textit{R} package \textit{mice: Multivariate Imputation by Chained Equations} \citep{vanbuurenMiceMultivariateImputation2011} separately for each study.
+Our causal target parameter is the average treatment effect of liraglutide versus placebo on improvement in $HbA_{1c}$ from baseline to 12 months.
+Due to randomization within the LEADER trial, the ATE for the Central/South American context should be identifiable from CS and CS+ but not from Eu+ without adjustment for baseline $HbA_{1c}$.
+We compare the following estimators: a CV-TMLE for the full LEADER Central/South America dataset, a CV-TMLE using CS only, ES-CVTMLE considering CS+ or Eu+, and standard CV-TMLEs based on the CS+ and Eu+ datasets with no check for bias.
+We run this analysis 200 times with different random seeds for sampling from the full LEADER dataset.
+Further details regarding this analysis may be found in Appendix \ref{a9}.